ialwayswin503/nintendoboi222.github.io/README.md

         -[I(*and future partners*) do not take credit for the games in this website, they are not created or made by us]
 - *pls dont sue me 🥺*

+- - ***DISCLAIMER***
+- -[By using this site, you acknowledge and agree that I (and any future partners) shall not be held responsible for any consequences or legal issues that may arise from your use of this site.
+You are solely responsible for your actions while using this site.]

 > # Links
 1. **[Main](https://nintendoboi22.github.io)**
 2. **[Main 2](https://nintendoboi222.github.io)**